boxblinkracer/phpunuhi/CONTRIBUTING.md

 So it can be that your GIT tool shows changes afterwards from the fixers, just commit these to your branch.

 If this command runs completely through, the pipeline on Github will also pass.

+If you want to increase the **coverage of unit tests** you can open the generated **HTML report** inside the folder **.reports/phpunit/coverage** and check what could be improved.
+Besides this report, there are many more that you can use.

 ### 4.2 Changelog